paritytech/polkadot/roadmap/implementers-guide/src/node/approval/approval-voting.md

   * Also requires `RequiredTranches`
   * If the `approval_entry` is approved, this doesn't need to be woken up again.
   * If `RequiredTranches::All` - no wakeup.
 We assume other incoming votes will trigger wakeup and potentially re-schedule.
   * If `RequiredTranches::Pending { considered, next_no_show, uncovered, maximum_broadcast, clock_drift }` - schedule at the lesser of the next no-show tick, or the tick, offset positively by `clock_drift` of the next non-empty tranche we are aware of after `considered`, including any tranche containing our own unbroadcast assignment.
+This can lead to no wakeup in the case that we have already broadcast our assignment and there are no pending no-shows; that is, we have approval votes for every assignment we've received that is not already a no-show.
+In this case, we will be re-triggered by other validators broadcasting their assignments.
   * If `RequiredTranches::Exact { next_no_show, .. } - set a wakeup for the next no-show tick.

 #### Launch Approval Work